 The Company vision is to improve the quality of life for millions of chronic pain patients

-PainDrainer AB is a Swedish company founded 2018 by an experienced entrepreneur, a software architect, as well as an academic graduate well proficient in pain therapies.
-The aim of the company is to deliver solutions to unmet clinical needs for chronic, non-malignant, pain patients, using advanced Artificial Intelligent systems.
+PainDrainer AB is a Swedish company founded 2018 by Prof. Carl Borrebaeck an experienced entrepreneur, Maria Rosén Klement, an academic graduate living with chronic pain and Göran Barkfors, a software architect.
+The aim of the company is to deliver solutions to unmet clinical needs for chronic, non-malignant, pain patients, using advanced Artificial Intelligence systems.

 The product – PainDrainer – is the first drug free, self-management coach allowing identification of each patient’s pain triggers and pain protectors, allowing the patient to increase the quality of life.
-It is based on artificial intelligence allowing for a personal analysis and prognosis, e.g. the patient can ask: What activities can I manage if I want to go to a wedding in two days with pain no higher that 5 (on the Mankoski Pain Scale)?
+It is based on artificial intelligence allowing for a personal analysis and prognosis.

 Science behind – Self-management of chronic pain is today a well-accepted concept, allowing the important participatory factor to positively contribute to the life of patients.
 (See e.g. 1-7)